 After graduation, I moved across the country to the Upper South, and began my first official librarian role as an NCSU Libraries Fellow at North Carolina State University.
-There, I am cross-appointed between the Learning Spaces and Services department, and am undertaking a strategic initiative - Expanding the Libraries' Special Collections Outreach & Engagement for Community Impact - for the Special Collections Research Center.
+There, I was cross-appointed between the Learning Spaces and Services department, and the Special Collections Research Center, where I was assigned a strategic initiative - Expanding the Libraries' Special Collections Outreach & Engagement for Community Impact.

 Through working in libraries, I aim to ensure libraries operate as spaces of inclusion and equity.
 I attempt to apply principles of social justice and critical pedagogy within my work, and am active in the #critlib community.
 I have been honoured to have my potential in libraries recognized as an ALA Spectrum Scholar, ARL Diversity Scholar (now the ARL Kaleidoscope program), and have been selected as an ALA Emerging Leader for 2019.
 In actively advocating for equity and inclusion, I aim to dismantle barriers to retention, staff wellness, and Indigenous autonomy which are pervasive in our profession.

 I balance my professional life with literary and artistic pursuits, including creative non-fiction, music journalism, and collage.
 My work has been published in print and online, and been presented in a number of solo and group art shows.
 I have given my time to a number of organizations promoting human rights, animal welfare, and environmentalism; and place great value in being of service.